 "This is RIDICULOUS!" a peeved Honey thought to herself.
 "She always does this!
 Every time!
 Every single time, she's one step ahead!
 And it never fails!
 Just when I thought I was gonna win, this is so stupid!"

 "Thanks to everyone for your participation.
 Girls, take your places in the kitchen while we settle this."
 Jasmine said as the twins headed to the kitchen.

-With their mother going over the judging process, the twins were left to relax and think over how they did in the cook-off.
+With their mother going through the judging process, the twins were left to relax and think about how they did in the cook-off.
 Neither of them spoke a word since they arrived, and they didn't bother to share eye contact either.
 Honey had to compose herself to make sure she wouldn't clobber her twin before the verdict.
 Was she really about to suffer another humiliating defeat?
 Again?
 Retrieving a bottled water from the fridge, Maple took a few sips before turning back to her twin, leaning against the wall.

 "You can stop scowling now, the hard part's out of the way." the elder twin finally said.

 "Tch, that's easy for you to say," scoffed Honey.
 "You ready to gloat like you always do?"

 "Well, look who's being a sore loser already.
 It's that attitude that won't get you far in life."